How the GATT Rate Changes Your Pension Lump Sum

 Current GATT (30-Year Treasury Rate) and What It Means

-When this article was orignally written, “GATT Rate” was 3.18% on July 11, 2022.
-The 30-Year Treasury rate was rising and now, in January 2024, the 30-year treasury rate is 4.13%, still lower than the historical average of 4.79%.
-This could mean your pension lump sum would be slightly higher than “normal” right now, but vastly lower than it has been over the last few years in our extremely low interest rate environment.
+When this article was initially written, the “GATT Rate” was 3.18% on July 11, 2022.
+The 30-Year Treasury rate was rising and now, in June 2025, it’s risen to 4.85%, which is slightly higher than the historical average of 4.73%.
+This means your pension lump sum would be about "average” right now, but vastly lower than it has been over the last few years in our extremely low-interest rate environment.

 Historical Relevance to Your Lump Sum

-The key to look at right now is that pension lump sum calculations will result in higher payment amounts.
-If you’re nearing retirement, you need to analyze what affect this could have.
-Keeping track of rising rates is important if you plan to take a lump sum payout.
+Pension lump sum calculations will change over time.
+If you’re nearing retirement, you need to analyze the potential impact this could have.
+Keeping track of changing rates is crucial if you plan to take a lump sum payout.

 Current Trends in the 30-Year Treasury Rate